-The 2017 markets, source of reservations and geographical segmentations in terms of room revenue are set out in the table below:
+The 2018 markets, source of reservations and geographical segmentations in terms of room revenue are set out in the table below:

-Laguna Phuket hotels Banyan Tree Bangkok Targeted Markets / Type of Customers The Wholesale market and leisure markets account for more than 83 percent of room revenue especially during the high season month while MICE business, GroupTour Series and Wedding group contribute to the rest.
-The Wholesale market and leisure markets account for 84 percent of total revenue, while business travelers and corporate meeting groups represent the rest.
-Source of Reservations More than 50 percent are from travel agencies.
-More than 50 percent are from direct bookings.
-Geographical Segmentation Asia 50 percent, mainly from People's Republic of China, South Korea, Hong Kong, Japan, India and Thailand.
-Europe 36 percent, mainly from Russia, United Kingdom, United States, Germany, France and Switzerland.
+Laguna Phuket hotels Banyan Tree Bangkok Targeted Markets / Type of Customers The Wholesale market and leisure markets account for more than 64 percent of room revenue especially during the high season month while MICE business, GroupTour Series and Wedding group contribute to the rest.
+The Wholesale market and leisure markets account for 81 percent of total revenue, while business travellers and corporate meeting groups represent the rest.
+Geographical Segmentation Asia 55 percent, mainly from People's Republic of China, South Korea, Hong Kong, Japan, India and Thailand.
+Europe 32 percent, mainly from Russia, United Kingdom, Germany, France, Switzerland, and 5 percent from the United States.
 Asia 60 percent, mainly from People's Republic of China, South Korea, Japan, Hong Kong and Singapore.
-Europe 24 percent, mainly from United Kingdom United States, Germany and France
+Europe 16 percent, mainly from United Kingdom, Germany and France, and 6 percent from the United States.